maxxpersin/random-sentence-twitter-bot/README.md

 ```
 ...\random-sentence-twitter-bot> python bot.py
 ```
-Every execution of this code will also check for new followers and add them to the curr_followers.txt file.
-It will also tweet a thank you to any new users.
+Every execution of this code will also check for new followers and unfollow any non followers.